 This is the only design tweak I’m not so sure about.
 A textured finish is less likely to show light scratches and fingerprints, especially when you consider these surfaces are interactive (more on that below).
 Still, treat your headphones well and they’ll stay pretty – I’ve used these for about a week, going to and from work with them on my head or around my neck, and they look fine.

 The QN1 chip also benefits audio performance.
-It can handle 32-bit audio signal processing, and includes a DAC and an analogue amplifier on the chip.
+It can handle 32-bit audio signal processing, and includes a DAC and analogue amplifier on the chip.
 Sony tells me this leads to a higher signal-to-noise ratio and lower distortion.
 All the better to make the most of higher quality audio codecs, such as LDAC and aptX HD.

-The back of the left ear cup has an NFC chip for rapid Bluetooth pairing; these headphones continue to use Bluetooth 4.2.
-The right ear cup has a touch-sensitive control pad.
-You swipe left and right to change tracks, up and down to change volume, and double-tap to play or pause.
+The back of the left ear cup has an NFC chip for rapid Bluetooth pairing; with Bluetooth 4.2 still the main wireless profile.
+The right ear cup has a touch-sensitive control pad so you can swipe left and right to change tracks: up and down to change volume, and double-tap to play or pause.
 The touch pad is more responsive than on previous generations.

-Hold your palm over the pad and you’ll activate the ‘Quick Attention’ mode, where your music is turned right down and the sounds of the outside world are let in.
-That’s ideal for a quick chat with the flight attendant or for hearing a train announcement, all without taking the headphones off.
+Hold your palm over the pad and you’ll activate the Quick Attention mode, where your music is turned down and the sounds of the outside world are let in.
+That’s ideal for a quick chat with the flight attendant or hearing a train announcement without taking them off.

 I’ve set the ‘walking’ option to 50% NC so I can have some situational awareness while going around town on foot (and not risk being run over).
 I want the full NC treatment on noisy trains, however.
 The automation works: soon after getting on a train, I hear the headphones go ‘ping’ and ramp up the silence.

-There’s also a handy ‘Personal NC Optimizer’ function, which analyses the shape of your head and detects if you’re wearing glasses or if you have big hair.
-(Good for Colin Kaepernick, then.)
-The headphones cater the noise cancellation to you by playing a series of test tones and working out what’s going on around your ears.
+There’s also a handy Personal NC Optimizer function, which analyses the shape of your head and detects if you’re wearing glasses or if you have big hair.
+The headphones cater the noise cancellation to you by playing a series of test tones and working out what’s happening around your ears.

 I tried the Optimizer on the ground and the Headphones Connect app gave me a reading of 1.0 atm (standard atmosphere).
 When I tried it again at 35,000ft in the air, the reading dropped down to 0.8 atm.
 Clearly the headphones thought there was a difference, but I didn’t hear the NC behave any differently.

-The Sony WH-1000XM3’s noise cancellation is so good it feels a little supernatural.
+The WH-1000XM3’s noise cancellation is so good it feels a little supernatural.
 Whatever magic Sony has put into the QN1 chip, it absolutely works.
 There is no exaggeration in Sony’s claims of improved mid to high frequency handling.

 I first tried the 1000XM3 on a busy trade show convention floor packed with journalists and engineers nattering away, and I compared them to the 1000XM2.
-The old ones were no slouch, but the newcomers are a clear improvement.
+The old ones were no slouch, but the WH-1000XM3 are a clear improvement.
 The reduction in the volume of voices was remarkable.